AshhadAhmed/quotes-api/README.md

 ## Overview

 **Quotes API** is a RESTful service built with Node.js and Express.
-It allows users to fetch random quotes, filter them by category, and perform CRUD operations with proper authentication and error handling.
+It allows users to fetch random quotes, filter them by category and perform CRUD operations with proper authentication and error handling.

 ## Features

 - Retrieve random quotes or filter by category.
 - CRUD operations for quotes.
-- Authentication for adding quotes (to-be-implemented).
+- Authentication for adding quotes (to implement).
-- Admin-only access for updating and deleting quotes (to-be-implemented).
+- Admin-only access for updating and deleting quotes (to implement).
 - Structured folder architecture.
 - Robust error handling.